Asian Pacific Americans: Reception

-The term Asian Pacific Islander has resulted in mixed reactions in academia.
+The Asian Pacific Islander category has resulted in mixed reactions amongst academia and others.
+In a 1997 federal report, the census definition of Asian Pacific Islanders was criticized for being ambiguous, since it did not distinguish the difference between Asians and Pacific Islanders, leading to potential confusion around the classification of people from Asian-related islands in the Pacific, such as Japan and the Philippines.
+In 1997, the census definition was also criticized for not explicitly mentioning whether the culturally distinct areas of Australia and New Guinea were included under the Pacific Islander umbrella.
+The census still does not explicitly state whether or not natives from Australia and New Guinea are included, despite officially counting people from these areas under Pacific Islander American statistics.

 Scholars, such as Stacy Nguyen, Dr. J. Kehaulani Kauanui, and Lisa Kahaleole Hall have argued that Asian American should be separate from Pacific Islander.
 This is because Pacific Islanders experience a different set of struggles than Asian Americans.
 While Asian Americans suffer from immigration issues, Pacific Islanders are fighting for decolonization and sovereignty.
 The term Asian Pacific Islander often focuses on issues facing the Asian American community while ignoring issues facing the Pacific Islander community.

 In "Remapping a Theoretical Space for Hawaiian Women and Indigenous Women," Hall argues that Asian Pacific Islander movements, as well as mainstream feminist movements, have failed to address issues specific to just Pacific Islanders.
 Pacific Islanders face a different set of struggles than Asian Americans when it comes to land sovereignty and colonization.
 These struggles have not been included in APA discourses.
 The term further perpetuates the lack of accurate information about Pacific Islander communities.